SoundSafari/ShaderBalls/README.md

 *  Install the
    [web-ext](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Getting_started_with_web-ext)
    tool.
-At the command line, open the example extension's folder and type `web-ext run`.
+At the command line, open the ShaderBall's folder and type `web-ext run`.
 This launches Firefox and installs the extension automatically.
    This tool provides some additional development features, such as [automatic reloading](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Getting_started_with_web-ext#Automatic_extension_reloading).